zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > a cancellation mechanism is not implemented.

 To try to cancel a request,
-the RPC session object implements an `rpc:cancel` method, taking parameters of the form:
+the RPC connection object implements an `rpc:cancel` method, taking parameters of the form:

 ```